 It's just she's not as slick.

-She's uh like like Al Gore.
+She's like Al Gore.

 Nobody meets Bill Clinton's standards.

-Uh but let me let me answer your question this way.
+Well, let me answer your question this way.

 Sure.

-I I'll tell you the people the people inside the Republican establishment at Washington do not understand that her sentiment, Lori's sentiments are widespread out there, and my answer to you if if even if I do vote for McCain, it may not matter.
+I'll tell you, the people inside the Republican establishment at Washington do not understand that her sentiment, Lori's sentiments, are widespread out there.

 Look, if McCain gets the nomination, will you vote for him?